Ammanford Cricket Club: Ammanford Cricket Club

-Ask the cricketers who play in the South Wales League on which ground they prefer to play their matches and more than likely you will get the same answer over and over again: Ammanford Park.

-Hardly surprising, really.
-Firm, true wicket; fast, flat outfield; first-rate clubhouse with two balconies overlooking a park colourfully resplendent with trees, shrubs and flowers of different hues; a discerning public eager to see a good class of cricket; and by 7pm on a Saturday evening the appetising smell of exotic cuisine wafting across the arena from the town's three Indian restaurants.

 The club has enjoyed an unprecedented run of sixteen consecutive seasons in the top flight of the South Wales League—recognised as one of the most competitive Leagues in Britain—but it took a long time to get there.

 The first reported game of cricket played at Ammanford was when the place was then known as Cross Inn in the parish of Llandybie.
 The match that took place in July 1853 was played over two innings between Cross Inn and Cwmaman:

 "A Cricket Match was played at Cross Inn, on Tuesday last, between the Cross Inn and Cwmamman Clubs.
 The Cross Inn Club took the bat first, and scored 34 runs.
 The Cwmamman Club went in and played a tie.
 The Cross Inn followed and scored 38.
 The Cwmamman Club went for their last innings, and scored 34 again.
 After the game had terminated, most of the gentlemen proceeded to Mr Wm Howells, of the Cross Inn, where every accommodation and good refreshment was found."

 The inauguration of the club took place in 1886, though the centenary was celebrated in 1975.
 The belief that the club was formed in 1875 probably stemmed from a July entry in the log book of the local primary school which recorded that pupils were given an afternoon off school in order to watch an Ammanford team play a visiting side.

-The Club's first secretary was a Councillor David Jones of High Street, which is where another treasurer, Hywel Rees, lived until recently.
-It is an interesting irony that the first recorded match should be against Cwmaman since the present Chairman, Wyn Jones, and Secretary, Neil Hobbs, hail from the Cwmaman.
+The club's first secretary was a Councillor David Jones of High Street, which is where another treasurer, Hywel Rees, lived until recently.
+The first recorded match should be against Cwmaman since the present chairman, Wyn Jones, and secretary, Neil Hobbs, hail from the Cwmaman.

 The impetus which established Ammanford as a cricketing locality was the coming of the coal industry which naturally attracted work-seekers from all over Wales and beyond.
 Several Lancashire folk came to the area, bringing with them a missionary zeal to spread the cricket gospel among the locals.
 Names from that era have a distinctly un-Welsh cadence: like Ernie Hewlett, Jim Darbyshire and the Cooke brothers.